‘Days Of Our Lives’ Spoilers Week Of September 18: Gabi’s Feelings, Sonny’s Second Thoughts, & Eric Leaves?

 Days of Our Lives spoilers for the week of September 18-22 reveal that all is not fair in love and war.
 The double wedding will be the greater theme for this week’s DOOL, and wedding preparations will be in full swing while some characters try to deal with the impending nuptials.
-Sonny (Freddie Smith) and Paul (Christopher Sean), and Chad (Billy Flynn) and Abigail (Marci Miller) will be tying the knot, but will all the couples make it down the aisle?
+Sonny (Freddie Smith) and Paul (Christopher Sean), as well as Chad (Billy Flynn) and Abigail (Marci Miller), will be tying the knot, but will all the couples make it down the aisle?

 Gabi Struggles With Her Feelings

 Gabi (Camila Banus) is struggling with her feelings about Chad and Abigail pledging their love to each other again.
 She really wants to see “PaulSon” make it official, but seeing “Chabby” recommit to each other would be like rubbing salt in her wounds.
-Days of Our Lives spoilers state that Gabi and Abigail will have a have a heart-to-heart and Abigail will sympathize about the position Gabi finds herself in.
+Days of Our Lives spoilers state that Gabi and Abigail will have a have a heart-to-heart, and Abigail will sympathize with the position Gabi finds herself in.

 Who Will Be The Next Commissioner?

 Days of Our Lives spoilers via Soap Central also state that Abe (James Reynolds) is shaking up the police department looking for a new police commissioner since Raines (Aaron D. Spears) left the Salem PD in a cloud of shame.
-He has a few options including Roman (Josh Taylor).
-However, Roman is really enjoying his new stress-free role working in the pub and although he may consider the job offer, there is no guarantee he will return to the police force.
+He has a few options, including Roman (Josh Taylor).
+However, Roman is really enjoying his new stress-free role working in the pub, and although he may consider the job offer, there is no guarantee he will return to the police force.

 Hope (Kristian Alfonso) and Rafe (Galen Gering) are also interested in the position of commissioner.
 Both are upstanding servant leaders of the community and would do well in the role.
 However, Days of Our Lives spoilers indicate that the two would have to compete for this coveted position.